 If you have questions on this rule, call or e-mail Mr. Bill H. Brazier, Bridge Management Specialist, Fifth Coast Guard District; telephone 757-398-6422, e-mail Bill.H.Brazier@uscg.mil.
 If you have questions on viewing the docket, call Renee V. Wright, Program Manager, Docket Operations, telephone (202) 366-9826.End Further Info End Preamble Start Supplemental Information

 The Maryland Transportation Authority, who owns and operates this double-leaf bascule drawbridge, has requested a temporary deviation from the current operating regulations set forth in 33 CFR 117.557 to facilitate mechanical repairs.

 The I695 Bridge, a double-leaf bascule drawbridge, has a vertical clearance in the closed position to vessels of 58 feet, above mean high water.
-The draw of the bridge shall open on signal if at least a one-hour notice is given to the Maryland Transportation Authority in Baltimore, as required by 33 CFR 117.557.
+The draw of the bridge shall open on signal if at least a Start Printed Page 1706one-hour notice is given to the Maryland Transportation Authority in Baltimore, as required by 33 CFR 117.557.